 - Whip the egg whites to soft peak.
 With the mixer running on low speed, whisk in the powdered sugar.

 - Whip the whites to full peak.
 Gently whisk in 4 large egg yolks and 2 teaspoons vanilla extract.
 Sift 3 ½ oz all purpose flour over the batter and gently fold it in.

 - Transfer the batter to a piping bag fitted with a large plan tip.
 Pipe the cookies onto the prepared baking sheet into 4" long x 2" wide "fingers".
 Lightly sprinkle the tops of the cookies with powdered sugar.
 Bake until light brown and spongy about 10-12 minutes.
 Cool completely.

 - Heat the milk in a saucepan until scalding hot, but not boiling.

 - While the milk is heating, whisk together 4 large eggs, 3 large egg yolk, 4 oz granulated sugar and 1 tablespoon vanilla extract in a large mixing bowl.

 - Whisk the scalding milk into the egg mixture then return the mixture to the saucepan.
-Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of a spoon (see the photo in this post).
+Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of a spoon.
 Pour the custard into a clean bowl, cover with plastic wrap and refrigerate until cold.

 - Spread the raspberry preserves onto the flat side of 1/2 the ladyfingers.
 Sandwich with the remaining ladyfingers (you should have about 2 dozen sandwiches).
 Cut a ladyfinger sandwich in half, lengthwise.
 Stand the ladyfinger on end, with the cut side to the outside of a glass trifle bowl.

 - Continue cutting and arranging the ladyfingers until the entire perimeter of the bowl is lined with a "striped" pattern.
 Use half of the remaining uncut cookies to the line bottom of the bowl.
 You can break them up to fit pieces into any gaps between the cookies.